sendbird/sendbird-platform-sdk-javascript/docs/UserChannelMetadataApi.md

 ## viewChannelMetacounterByKey

-> {String: SendBirdAdditionalProperties} viewChannelMetacounterByKey(channelType, channelUrl, key, opts)
+> {String: SendBirdAdditionalProperties} viewChannelMetacounterByKey(apiToken, channelType, channelUrl, key)

 View a channel metacounter - When retrieving a specific item of a channel metacounter by its key